Alzheimer's and Parkinson's

 When you have high cholesterol, it clogs up blood vessels.
 Poor blood flow is now believed to be one of the contributing factors that lead to Alzheimer's plaques in the brain.
 An LDL Cholesterol level over 250 may triple your risk of Alzheimer's.
 But you can't rely on drugs that lower your cholesterol to help.

-In an effort to expand the market for cholesterol lowering medications, drug companies conducted tests to see if statins might help fight Alzheimers.
-Of course if they had, you'd be seeing the ads for it right now.
-Only cholesterol that was already low or lowered through a healthier diet and exercise seemed to provide benefit.
+To expand the market for cholesterol-lowering medications, drug companies conducted tests to see if statins might help fight Alzheimers.
+Of course, if they had, you'd be seeing the ads for it right now.
+Only cholesterol that was already low or lowered through a healthier diet and exercise seemed to benefit.